-REMARKS

-UPON SOME OF
+REMARKS UPON SOME OF Mr. Norris'S BOOKS,

-MR. NORRIS'S BOOKS,

-Wherein he asserts P. MALEBRANCHE's Opinion of our seeing all Things in God.
+Wherein he asserts P. Malebranche's Opinion of our seeing all Things in God.

-THERE are some, who think they have given an account of the nature of ideas, by telling us, " we see "them in God ," as if we understood, what ideas in the understanding of God are, better than when they are in our own understandings; or their nature were better known, when it is said, that "the immediate " object of our understandings are the divine ideas, the " omniform essence of God, partially represented or " exhibited b."
-So that this now has made the matter clear, there can be no difficulty left, when we are told that our ideas are the divine ideas; and the "divine " ideas the omniform essence of God."
-For what the divine ideas are, we know as plainly, as we know what 1, 2, and 3, is; and it is a satisfactory explication of what our ideas are to tell us, they are no other than the divine ideas: and the divine essence more familiar, and level to our knowledge, than any thing we think of.
-Besides, there can be no difficulty b Ibid. pag.
-31.
+There are some, who think they have given an account of the nature of ideas, by telling us, "we see them in Goda," as if we understood, what ideas in the understanding of God are, better than when they are in our own understandings; or their nature were better known, when it is said, that "the immediate object of our understandings are the divine ideas, the omniform essence of God, partially represented or exhibitedb."
+So that this now has made the matter clear, there can be no difficulty left, when we are told that our ideas are the divine ideas; and the "divine ideas the omniform essence of God."
+For what the divine ideas are, we know as plainly, as we know what 1, 2, and 3, is; and it is a satisfactory explication of what our ideas are to tell us, they are no other than the divine ideas; and the divine essence is more familiar, and level to our knowledge, than any thing we think of.
+Besides, there can be no difficulty in understanding how the "divine ideas are God's essence."